RSE-Sheffield/RSE-Sheffield.github.io/_events/workshop-2020-04-22-research-computing-at-sheffield.md

 location: "Firth Hall"
 institute: "University of Sheffield"
 ---

+**UPDATE: this event has been cancelled.
+A smaller-scale online event may be run instead.
+Keep an eye out for updates from IT Services and/or the RSE team regarding this.**

 Robert Chisholm and Bob Turner from the RSE team are going to be speaking at this event.
 Robert's talk is "Accelerating the modelling of tumour growth using GPUs: lessons learned" and Bob's is "Infrastructure and Configuration as Code".